HippoEug/HackTheBox/Machines (Easy)/Devel.md

 ```
 We got a Meterpreter shell immediately, and can skip past using `post/multi/manage/shell_to_meterpreter`.

-We navigate to `%temp%` directory where this best explained by the official write up: "By default, the working directory is set to c:\windows\system32\inetsrv, which the IIS user does not have write permissions for.
+We navigate to `%temp%` directory where this is best explained by the official write up: "By default, the working directory is set to c:\windows\system32\inetsrv, which the IIS user does not have write permissions for.
 Navigating to c:\windows\TEMP is a good idea, as a large portion of Metasploit’s Windows privilege escalation modules require a file to be written to the target during exploitation."

 We then run `ms10_015_kitrap0d` and we're done.
 ```